 We began digitizing our Southeastern specimens in February, 2015.
 Our Federal Work Study students are a critical part of this effort.
 We also typically have several Independent Study students working in the herbarium each semester, and their projects can be integrated with our digitization efforts.

 As of Spring 2017, our entire existing collection is photographed and available online through the SouthEast Regional Network of Expertise and Collections (SERNEC) portal.
-All new collections are now added to the collection.
+All new collections are now added to the collection as they are dried, mounted and labeled.

 Soon, we will be making available quick lists of our inventory.
 Until then, please see (and use!) our collection for your teaching and research.